horse life insurance payout in the event of unfitness for use

 What happens to the horse after the payout?

-Is unfitness due to colic surgery covered by insurance?
+Is incapacity due to colic surgery insured?

 Subscribe to our newsletter